 Total incident spend: $2.43 instead of $12,000+

 Step 1 — Profile representative inputs.
-Run your agent against 200–500 production-like inputs before deploying.
-Measure token counts at each step: input tokens, output tokens, tool call tokens, and the tokens appended to context from each tool response.
-Log the full cost trace per session.
+Run the agent against 200–500 production-like inputs before deploying.
+Measure token counts at each step: input, output, tool call, and tokens appended to context from each tool response.
+Log the full per-session cost trace.

-Step 2 — Calculate P50, P90, and P99 session costs.
-Session cost = Σ(tokensinstep × inputprice + tokensoutstep × outputprice) for all steps in that session.
+Step 2 — Compute P50, P90, P99 session costs.
+Session cost = Σ(tokensinstep × inputprice + tokensoutstep × outputprice) across every step in the session.
 Plot the distribution.
-P50 is your happy path.
-P99 is your outlier distribution.
+P50 is the happy path.
+P99 is the outlier shoulder.
 Anything above P99 is a runaway candidate.

-Step 3 — Set the trip threshold at 3× P95 as a starting point.
-Not 10x (too loose to catch spirals early), not 1.5x (you'll trip on legitimate variance).
-3× P95 gives enough headroom for real-world variance while catching genuine runaways before they compound — calibrate based on your workload[2].
-According to practitioners, Cox Automotive uses a P95 cost threshold as their trip point for customer service agents: when a conversation exceeds that, the agent automatically hands off to a human rather than continuing.
+Step 3 — Set the trip threshold at 3× P95 as the starting point.
+Not 10× (too loose to catch spirals early), not 1.5× (you trip on legitimate variance).
+3× P95 buys enough headroom for real-world variance while still catching genuine runaways before they compound — calibrate against your workload from there[2].
+Practitioners report Cox Automotive uses P95 cost as the trip point for customer service agents: when a conversation crosses that line, the agent hands off to a human instead of continuing.

-A separate threshold for conversation turns is worth adding alongside the cost threshold.
-Long turn counts often precede cost spikes — a workflow that normally takes 8 turns but has hit 35 is almost certainly in a loop, even if the cost hasn't crossed the threshold yet.
+Add a turn-count threshold alongside the cost threshold.
+Long turn counts usually precede cost spikes — a workflow that normally takes 8 turns and has hit 35 is almost certainly in a loop, even if cumulative cost has not crossed the dollar line yet.

 | Workflow | P50 Cost | P95 Cost | Trip Threshold (3× P95) | Degradation Tier |